-Days/Hours: M-F: 8:00AM-6:00PM
+Phone: 211 or 1-800-621-4636 Days/Hours: M-F: 9:00AM-5:00PM

 Description: King County 211 coordinates with various legal agencies in King County to screen callers and refer them to specific legal consultation services.
-These agencies do not provide direct legal representation and do not provide assistance with criminal cases.
+These agencies do not provide direct legal representation or assistance with criminal cases.
 However, they can provide legal advice and guidance on a variety of legal issues including family law, public benefits, denial of housing due to a prior criminal record, and debt collection assistance regarding legal financial obligations.

-To apply: Call for a legal screening at 211 or 1-800-621-4636.
+To Apply: Call for a legal screening.